 “I wish I could travel to exotic paradises!”

-“Do it now, before you have kids and all your hopes and dreams die slowly!”
+“Do it now, before you have kids and all your hopes and dreams die!”

 “You’re such a free spirit!”

-That term, that awful, “free spirit” term, always felt to me patronizing and problematic.
+That term, that awful, awful “free spirit” term, always felt to me patronizing and problematic.
 It seems to imply that one who is “free spirited” is privileged to have access to this rare form of magic, aka, freedom to move about the world, I suppose.
 And yes, some are privileged to many freedoms which others are not, and yes, I’m aware of my abundant privileges.
 There’s that confusing guilt, again.

-Still, every time I hear the phrase “free spirit,” I think of how Western culture fosters and forces the box-checking life path, and frowns upon free will, risk taking, and any sort of critical thinking, deeming it radical.
-The “free spirit” is frowned upon.
+Still, every time I hear the phrase “free spirit,” I think of how Western culture fosters and forces the box-checking life path, and frowns upon free will, risk taking, and any sort of critical thinking, deeming it "radical."
+The free spirit is frowned upon.
 At its worst, it’s quarantined - such as in spaces like this customs detainment room.
-At its best, the “free spirit” is unfairly judged and condescendingly labelled.
+At its best, it's unfairly judged and condescendingly labelled.

 Sitting here, waiting to see which generalized archetype these Officers would brand me with, I thought about how I, and so many others, travelled cheaply despite what people thought.
 I found the lowest rates for hostels and camping options.
 I took public transit.
 I chose tuna and cornmeal and cheap beer over eating out.
 I hustled for bodywork clients and taught yoga to vacationers for extra cash.
 I wondered why people thought traveling like this was reserved for the rich.
-I wondered why pursuit of happiness, mobility, or following instincts made me “brave” and “admirable” and so, so separate.
+I wondered why mobility and following my instincts made me “brave” and “admirable” and at the same time so, so isolated.
 I wondered why this was rare, as a citizen of a country that boasts the pursuit of happiness as a natural born right.

 The more I thought about my travels, the more cage-like this room felt.
 My sense of guilt and anxiety, whether truly warranted or not, increased rapidly.
-Just because authority was treating me like I’d done something wrong, my reaction was that, maybe I did.
-I began wondering if any drugs had inadvertently made their way into my baggage.
-My unfounded guilt grew via a knot in my stomach.
+Just because authority was treating me like I’d done something wrong, my reaction was that maybe I did.
+I began worrying that drugs had somehow made their way into my baggage.
 The two officers continued to sit in looming silence.
-I waited and waited, and accepted that they were in charge of deciding whether my passion and work were worth exorcising my will to travel.
-Silently, because using my voice had not served me well at Customs, I asked so many questions.
+I waited, accepting that they were in charge of judging whether my passion and work were worth exorcising my will to travel.
+Silently, (because using my voice had not served me well at Customs), I asked so many questions.

-Keeping my inner voice just that - inner, I once again played the game, this time a bit more smartly.
-I was called to approach the desk and stood up straight, made eye contact but not too much, and remained the sweet woman (girl?)
+When I was eventually called to approach the desk, I was prepared to play the game once again.
+I stood up straight but not too straight, made eye contact but not too much, and assumed the role of the the sweet woman (girl?)
 I figured they wanted me to be.
 I tried to pull off that tricky balance of humility and professionalism, a balance many women are familiar with perfecting.
 I answered their questions simply but fully.
 I told them about my education and business oriented, well planned, and highly organized venture teaching and traveling in Costa Rica.
 The interaction went smoothly, and I did make my connector flight to Boston.
 I did get to return home to my family.
 I did get to travel and cross borders and move about and luckily, I was familiar with microaggressions and was prepared to navigate them with the resources my mom and aunt and sister and cousins had taught me, the same ones taught to them by their mothers and aunts and etc, etc.

-I also get to write and reflect and share and listen.
-I get to use my resources, choose my path (whether less travelled or not), and I get to keep going, despite some road bumps, some good old fashioned patriarchal micro aggressions, a few backhanded encouragements from peers, and the most sassily raised eyebrows I’ve ever seen.
-Still, I get to keep trekking - one torn sandal-clad foot in front of the other.
+And now, I get to write and reflect and share and listen.
+I get to use my voice, choose my path (whether less traveled or not), and I get to keep going, despite some road bumps, a few backhanded compliments, and the most sass I’ve ever had the privilege of witnessing.
+Still, I get to keep trekking - one torn sandal in front of the other.